My Mother-in-Law Didn't Just Crash My Wedding. She Walked Down the Aisle Wearing My Dress While I Watched from the Back of the Room.

 She didn’t make excuses.
 She leaned forward, her breath smelling of expensive wine.
 “I told you months ago, Sophia.
 Miller women always set the standard.
 I saw the dress, I liked it, and I took it.

 I always get exactly what I want.”
-She said I should be glad she was “elevating” the ceremony to the next level.
+She said I should be glad she was “lifting” the ceremony to the next level.
 She said my anger was the only thing ruining the evening, not her clothes.

 “Don’t be a child,” she hissed.
 “You’re lucky I’m here to make it feel like a real wedding.”
 Then the music changed.
 The DJ announced, “First dance for the newlyweds.”
 I took a breath, stepping forward to take my moment.